pathakvishal132/Netclix/README.md

 ![app demo](flixderDemo.gif)

 ## Inspiration
-Always wanted to work with a python web framework and so here I am, learnt and implemented something basic with flask and python to get started.
+Always wanted to work with a python web framework and so here I am implementing something basic with flask and python to get started.

 ## Installation
 1. Install Flask